mukhtar-github/Complete-Node.js-Course/6-Asynchronous-JavaScript/Asynchronous-JavaScript.md

 User { id: 1, gitHubUsername: 'mukhtar' }
 ```

 So, this is an example of a *callback* function.
-When a *result* of an *asynchronous* operation is ready, this function will be called with the *result*.
+When a *result* of an *asynchronous* operation is ready, the *callback* function will be called with the *result*.
 In this case, the *user* object.
-Also,
+And in the *callback* function, we can used the *Arrow* function syntax.